Revolut alternatives including banks, apps and competitors

-Launched as a prepaid, multi-currency card back in 2015, Revolut now offers a current account with a wide range of features and has more than 4 million customers across Europe.
-However, in the UK there are a bunch of companies offering similar services and competition in the market is getting quite harsh – which is obviously great news for consumers.
+Launched as a prepaid, multi-currency card back in 2015, Revolut now offers a current account with a wide range of features and the banking challenger has more than 12 million customers worldwide.
+However, in the UK there are a bunch of companies offering similar services and competition in the market is heating up – which is obviously great news for consumers.

 If you’re looking for a challenger to use as your main current account, Revolut is probably not your best shot as it’s missing a couple of key features some people may consider quite important.
 Also, you can rule Atom out as it only does savings accounts.

-Among the others, Starling, Monzo, N26 and Monese all offer similar services for day-to-day banking, but there are some differences:
+Among the others, Starling, Monzo and Monese all offer similar services for day-to-day banking, but there are some differences:

-Also, with all of them you can expect a free current account, card and app, and free bank transfers and card payments within the UK.
+Also, with all of these challengers you can expect a free current account, card and app, and free bank transfers and card payments within the UK.

-If you’re just looking for a new current account to use in the UK and you want to go for a challenger because you’re sick and tired of traditional banks’ bureaucracy and fees, Starling and Monzo offer the broadest set of features, with Starling having a slight advantage because you can deposit cash for free.
-On overdrafts, Starling’s option will also normally be cheaper (unless you borrow very small amounts, in which case Monzo won’t charge you).
+If you’re just looking for a new current account to use in the UK, and you want to go for a challenger because you’re sick and tired of traditional banks’ bureaucracy and fees, Starling and Monzo offer the broadest set of features, with Starling having a slight advantage because you can deposit cash for free.
+On overdrafts, there is the potential to borrow more with Starling, which also has a slightly cheaper interest rate scale compared to Monzo.

-While most traditional banks charge a fee for using their debit card abroad, challenger banks pride themselves in being different.
+While most traditional banks charge a fee for using their debit card abroad, challenger banks pride themselves on being different.